Buhari Approves Extension of VAIDS to June 30 - THISDAYLIVE

-President Muhammadu Buhari has approved the extension of the Voluntary Assets and Income Declaration Scheme (VAIDS) from the initial March 31 to June 30, 2018.
+President Muhammadu Buhari has approved the extension of the amnesty period given to tax evaders under Voluntary Assets and Income Declaration Scheme (VAIDS) from the March 31 to June 30, 2018.

-The extension, according to the president’s Special Adviser, Media, Mr. Femi Adesina, was spurred by the appeals from professional bodies and individual taxpayers.
+The extension, according to the president’s media aide, Mr. Femi Adesina, was as a result of appeals by professional bodies and individual taxpayers.

-The statement, which added that no further extension would be approved beyond June 30, disclosed that the president also approved the extension because the Ministry of Finance was convinced that the overall objective of the scheme was to ensure that increased compliance is attained, and additional revenue accrues to government coffers.
+The statement, which warned that no further extension would be approved beyond June 30, added that the president also approved the extension because the Ministry of Finance was convinced that the overall objective of the scheme was to ensure that increased compliance is attained and additional revenue accrues to government coffers.

-It added that a fresh executive order would be issued to give the extension a legal force.
+It added that a fresh executive order would be issued to give the extension legal force.

-“For a nation of people who are competitive and driven, it is not a pride that we are the lowest performer in tax to (gross domestic product) GDP, not just in Africa, but in the world.
+“For a nation of people who are competitive and driven, it is not a pride that we are the lowest performer in tax to GDP ratio, not just in Africa, but in the world.

 “Nigeria’s growth needs are such that every Nigerian must do his duty to his nation, to his neighbour, and to himself.